-One of the primary benefits of flat rate is that it softens the sales process with the customer and helps cut down on buyers remorse.
-Customers know what they're getting upfront, and they know what the price is upfront, and they're empowered to decide whether or not they want they want that work done.
+One of the primary benefits of flat rate is customers know what they're getting upfront, and for what price, and they're empowered to decide whether or not they want they want that work done.
 Offering options takes that a step further, with upside for both you and the customer.

 Customers want options